Jasmine-yz/Cyclistic_Case_Study/README.md

 3. All the rows having missing values are deleted.
 4. 1,551,156 rows are removed in this step.

-## Analysis | Exploratory
+## Analyze

-In this phrase, we will use SQL to explore the data and understand the distribution of values.
+In this phrase, We will use SQL to analyze the data and examine the distribution of values.
+This will help us identify usage patterns and understand the differences in how casual riders and annual members use Cyclistic bikes.

-- Total trips: Members vs Casual users, ratio of each user type
+- **Total trips: Members vs Casual users, ratio of each user type**

 <img width="682" alt="Total Trips" src="https://github.com/user-attachments/assets/32ac0341-b4fb-4346-8b8c-549ee8621475">